Taxel/PlexTraktSync/README.md

 requires a trakt.tv account but no Plex premium and no Trakt VIP subscriptions, unlike the Plex app provided by Trakt.

+Note: The PyTrakt API keys are not stored securely, so if you do not want to have a file containing those on your harddrive, you can not use this project.

 **To contribute, please find issues with the [`help-wanted`](https://github.com/Taxel/PlexTraktSync/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label, thank you.**

 [python-versions-badge]: https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9-blue